alttch/eva3/UPDATE.rst

     * eva_sfa_state_history

 * if update script fails to install new modules, update existing manually.
-  Modules with known issues and update commands:
+  Modules with known issues and update commands for them:

     * pip3 install -U pyasn1